loginom/admin-guide-l10n/data-en/studio/README.md

 # Studio

-It is a client web application designated for design of processing workflows, data visualization, server configuration, user rights management.
+It is a client web application designated for the design of processing workflows, data visualization, server configuration, and user rights management.
 Data processing is performed by [Loginom Server](../server/README.md).

-Studio is the main working place of analysts and users implementing [user interface](https://help.loginom.ru) of the platform operation.
+Studio is the main working space for analysts and users implementing [user interface](https://help.loginom.ru) of the platform operation.

 The following browsers are supported: